RacimoLab/JupyterNotebook_in_Willerslev_servers/README.md

 It's important to notice that P must be 1024 >= P <= 65535.
 More info about ports can be found [here](https://www.ssh.com/ssh/port) and [here](https://linuxhint.com/change_default_ssh_port/).

+## Contents

+1. Step by step pipeline
+- 1.1.
+Running jupyter notebook on C1
+- 1.2.
+Open the first ssh tunnel on C2
+- 1.3.
+Open the first ssh tunnel on C2
+- 1.4.
+Jupyter notebook in your local machine browser
+2. Caveats and considerations
+- 2.1.
+Port uniqueness
+- 2.2.
+Close shh tunnels
+- 2.3. ssh termination
+3. Script
+4. Acknowledgements

 ![](Figure1.png)